HomeBUSINESSBenefits of Apprenticeship Act 1961: A Complete Guide

 • To support the establishments (especially MSMEs) that do not have in-house Basic training facilities to set up such facilities in-house or at a centre outside its premises or to engage Training Partners to undertake the Basic Training activity on their behalf for fresher apprentices who need to undergo such Basic Training before joining the shop floor (on the job training) under the Apprenticeship program.
 Basic training cost up to a limit of Rs.
 7500/- per apprentice for a maximum of 500 hours is reimbursed to them (to be calculated @ Rs.
 15/hour) /or to the Basic Training Provider engaged by them under NAPS by the Government of India.

-Who implements the Apprenticeship Program (including NAPS)?
+Who Implements the Apprenticeship Program?

 The Apprenticeship Program in India under the Apprenticeship Act 1961 is implemented by the Ministry of Skill Development and Entrepreneurship (MSDE) at the National level.
-The MSDE has entrusted the Directorate General of Training [DGT] to implement the apprenticeship training falling under” Designated Trades” and made the National Skill Development Corporation [NSDC] responsible for apprenticeship training under “Optional Trades”.
+The MSDE has further entrusted the Directorate General of Training [DGT] to implement the apprenticeship training falling under” Designated Trades” and made the National Skill Development Corporation [NSDC] responsible for apprenticeship training under “Optional Trades”.

 Employers/ establishments interested to avail the benefits of NAPS must fulfil the following conditions: